Birds of Prey

 ‘To us, yes; they’re meant to return via the river and come directly here with their findings, and also a portion of any kills they might make saved specially for you, of course.’

-The Hawkess sends naught for more than a few moments, her attention stolen by the second sac’d rodent she’s consumed today.
-She means to have another by high noon, and twice as many before the day is done.
+The Red Hawkess sends naught for more than a few moments, her attention stolen by the second sac’d rodent she’s consumed today.
+She means to have another one by high noon, and twice as many before the day is done.

-High King Beuto takes a step backwards, his eyes flickering with the black flames of doubt.
+Beuto takes a step backwards, his eyes flickering with black flames of doubt.
 Then he corrects, sending, ‘I shall do what I always do, my queen: scour the river and the forest alike in search of snakes.
 I’ve already taken one today, and one should last me for a few shinesets at least, but one cannot eat too much in these days of famine, as I’m sure you’d agree.’